Wodan58/Moy/doc/MOYimplJOY.md

 use of `linrec` and `linrec` recurses.

 This implementation is stackless and so succeeds where other implementations fail.
-There is also a downside: function calling is slower.
+There is a downside: function calling is slower.